Important Account Opening Information

 Earnings in the form of interest, dividends, or credits will be paid only on collected funds, unless otherwise provided by law or our policy.
 You represent that you have the authority to open and conduct business on this account on behalf of the entity.
 We may require the governing body of the entity opening the account to give us a separate authorization telling us who is authorized to act on its behalf.
 We will honor the authorization until we actually receive written notice of a change from the governing body of the entity.

-Unless otherwise provided, the rules in this section cover stopping payment of items such as checks and drafts.
+The rules in this section cover stopping payment of items such as checks and drafts.
 Rules for stopping payment of other types of transfers of funds, such as consumer electronic fund transfers, may be established by law or our policy.
 If we have not disclosed these rules to you elsewhere, you may ask us about those rules.

 We may accept an order to stop payment on any item from any one of you.
 You must make any stop-payment order in the manner required by law; it must be made in a dated, authenticated record that describes the item with certainty.
 (Generally, a “record” is information that is stored in such a way that it can be retrieved and can be heard or read and understood – you can ask us what type of stop payment records you can give us).
 We must receive it in time to give us a reasonable opportunity to act on if before our stop-payment cutoff time.
 Because stop-payment orders are handled by computers, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.